bu-ist/coding-standards/css-and-sass/README.md

 ## Sass

 * Always place `@extend` statements on the first line of a declaration block.
-* Group `@include` statements at the top of a declaration block after any `@extend` statements.
+* Group `@include` statements at the top of a declaration block after any `@extend` statements except for `@include breakpoint`, which you should put after your base (mobile) styles.
 * Don't nest declaration blocks.
 It makes code hard to read on complex projects and often results unecessarily specific selectors.
 * Nesting [psuedo-classes](https://developer.mozilla.org/en-US/docs/Web/CSS/Pseudo-classes) and media queries is OK.
 They should be last in the declaration block, separated from other properties with an empty new line.

 ##### Example: